genesisneo/project-hermes/README.md

 $ gulp
 ```

-Default, this will create the server, watch for file changes and reload the page.
+Default, this will create the server, watch for file changes and reload the page if necessary.
 Please note to keep this running in the background.

 ### Deploy